indeskyz/Leap-EventTicketing/README.md

 The cache-layer has some extra services, tests, and an endpoint to show you how I would setup a service that can connect and query any type of caching mechanism.
 Whether its HybridCache, SystemCache, Cloud resource using redis, local redis, etc.

-App still runs the exact same and you can query an event by Id and have its result saved in the redis cache!
+App still runs the exact same and you can query an event by Id and have its result saved in the redis cache (This endpoint is not exposed to the client its PoC!!)

 ---